 First, What Is Personal Injury Mediation?

-A mediator is a neutral third party that is brought into a personal injury claim when negotiations have reached an impasse, typically after a lawsuit has been filed.
-This is a voluntary decision by both the claimant and the insurance company in an attempt to reach a resolution instead of going to court.
+A mediator is a neutral third party that is brought into a personal injury claim when negotiations have reached an impasse, typically after a personal injury lawsuit has been filed.
+This is a voluntary decision by both the claimant and the insurance company in an attempt to reach an alternative dispute resolution instead of going to court.

 So, How Is a Mediator Selected?